ovh/cds/docs/content/docs/concepts/files/pipeline-syntax.md

 A CDS workflow file only contains the description of pipelines orchestration, hooks, run conditions, etc.
-Consider the following Pipeline which implements a basic two-stages continuous delivery pipeline.
+Consider the following Pipeline which implements a basic two-stage continuous delivery pipeline:

 ```yaml
 version: v1.0